 To ensure the operating system can work properly, AOMEI Partition Assistant won't allow you to format system partition and boot partition.
 However, if you really need to format system partition or boot partition, you need to create a bootable media with AOMEI Partition Assistant first, after that, you can format these partitions by entering the bootable media.
 In this situation, you need to reset the first boot sequence of your computer from the original location to the bootable media you creates.
 To do this, sometimes, you need to change the BIOS (Basic Input/Output System) settings of your PC.

 To Format Partition

-Step1:Launch Partition Assistant, in the main console, right-click the partition you want to format (Let's take I partition for an example), and then select "Format Partition".
+Step1: Run Partition Assistant, in the main console, right-click the partition you want to format (Let's take G partition for an example), and then select "Format Partition".

 Step3: You can see the changes in the main window and click Apply to execute the operation.

 More easily, you can go to step2 above directly by clicking Format Partition in Partition Operations column on the left, but Format Partition is available only when one existing partition is selected.
 Since an unallocated space has no file system, you can think it is not a partition.
-So if you select an unallocated space, you cannot see Format Partition feature.
-Click Format Partition after choosing a partition, you will go to the second step stated above. and the rest steps are same.
+So if you select an unallocated space, you cannot see "Format Partition feature.
+Click "Format Partition" after choosing a partition, you will go to the second step stated above. and the rest steps are the same.